EU is 'foe', as Trump seeks to make friends with Putin

 "Calling your best friends 'foes' only makes your real foes happy," European Commission vice president Frans Timmermans said.

-Timmermans' reference to Nato's "real foes" highlighted Russia's menace to the Western alliance.
+His reference to Nato's "real foes" nodded to Russia's heightened geopolitical menace.

 Putin invaded Georgia in 2008 and Ukraine in 2014 when they tried to align themselves with the West.